| |

 Loneliness and Boredom

-These are the most common, and the easiest to cure, and quite possibly the most rewarding for you as well.
+These are the most common, and the easiest to cure, and the most rewarding for you as well.
 It almost always happens when you leave the house.

 So, are you aware that they may be annoying the neighbor?

 Get ahead of the game.
-Don't wait for your neighbors to complain, go and ask them if they hear your dog while you are gone, or try to catch him, either on tape, or by going home earlier.
+Don't wait for your neighbors to complain, go and ask them if they hear your dog while you are gone.

 Some things to try...

 Many people encourage their dogs to alert them.
-If you want your dog to let you know when someone’s at the door, in the yard, or anything else unusual, but then you want him to stop.
+If you want your dog to alert, but then you want him to stop.

 Well, its time to start training and stop yelling, afterall this alerting is only natural. behavior.